-- 1. Improving the deficient performance of employees is in the best interests of the individual employee and promotes the efficiency and effectiveness of TSA. - 2.
-The objective of the performance improvement process is to eliminate deficiencies in the employee's performance and be corrective in nature. - 3.
-This process is not intended to address misconduct. - 4.
-Performance deficiencies should be addressed as soon as they become evident.
-Many deficiencies may be addressed through interactions between the employee and rating official. - 5.
-A Performance Improvement Plan (PIP) may be issued at any time during the performance period and not only at the mid-year or end-of-year review. - 6.
+- 2. The objective of the performance improvement process is to eliminate deficiencies in the employee's performance and be corrective in nature.
+(TSA 7/17/12; AFGE agreed 7/17/12) - 3.
+This process is not intended to address misconduct.
+(Parties agreed 7/18/12) - Performance deficiencies should be addressed as soon as they become evident.
+Many deficiencies may be addressed through interactions between the employee and rating official.
+(TSA 6/13/12; AFGE agreed 7/17/12) - 5.
+A Performance Improvement Plan (PIP) may be issued at any time during the performance period and not only at the mid-year or end-of-year review.
+(TSA 5/25/12; AFGE agreed 7/17/12) - 6.
 Management will hold a meeting with the employee to issue and discuss the PIP.
 As part of the PIP discussion process, the employee will be afforded the opportunity to make verbal or written comments.
 The employee and management official will sign and date the PIP, indicating that the employee has received a copy.
-Upon request, an employee may have a personal representative present during a meeting at which the PIP is issued, provided that securing such representative does not unreasonably delay the issuance of the PIP. - 7.
-PIPs issued to employees will, at a minimum, contain the following elements: - a) Identification of the area(s) in which the Officer's performance is deficient; - b) An explanation and/or examples of the specific duties which are not being performed adequately; - c) Actions required for the employee to demonstrate satisfactory performance; - d) A statement that the Officer will be given a minimum of sixty (60) days to demonstrate improvement in performance; - e) A description of the type(s) of assistance TSA will make available (e.g., formal and/or on-the-job training, increased supervision, etc.); - f) A warning of the possible consequences of unimproved performance. - 8.
-The rating official will keep the Officer informed of his/her progress by means of counseling as appropriate.
-At the end of the PIP period, the Officer's performance will be reviewed by the rating official.
-If the rating official determines that the employee satisfied the requirements of the PIP and improved performance to an acceptable level, the rating official may end the PIP at that time.
+Upon request, an employee may have a personal representative present during a meeting at which the PIP is issued provided that securing such representative does not unreasonably delay the issuance of the PIP.
+(TSA 7/19/12; AFGE agreed 7/19/12) - 7.
+PIPs issued to employees will, at a minimum, contain the following elements: (TSA 7/19/12; AFGE agreed 7/19/12) - a) Identification of the Area(s) in which the Officer's performance is deficient; (Parties agreed 7/18/12) - b) An explanation and/or examples of the specific duties which are not being performed adequately; (AFGE 4/27/12; TSA agreed 7/18/12) - c) Actions required for the employee to demonstrate satisfactory performance (TSA 7/18/12; AFGE agreed 7/18/12) - d) A statement that the Officer will be given a minimum of sixty (60) days to demonstrate improvement in performance; (AFGE 4/27/12; TSA agreed 7/19/12) - e) A description of the type(s) of assistance TSA will make available (e.g., formal and/or on-the-job training, increased supervision, etc.) (AFGE 4/27/12; TSA Agreed 7/18/12) - f) A warning of the possible consequences of unimproved performance.
+(TSA 7/18/12; AFGE agreed 7/18/12)